galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">IG</h4></summary>
 <p>
-This resource is creatinng an Internet Gateway for the outside network
+This resource is creating an Internet Gateway for the outside network

 ```json
 "IG": {